Xunnamius/black-flag/README.md

 } from 'black-flag';

 // These configuration hooks have been listed in the order they're typically
 // executed by Black Flag.
+They are all entirely optional.

 /**
  * This function is called once towards the beginning of the execution of
- * `configureProgram` and should return what will become the global
+ * configureProgram and should return what will become the global
  * context singleton.
  */
 export const configureExecutionContext: ConfigureExecutionContext = async ( context
 ) => {
-  // You can add some state shared between all yargs instances and configuration
+  // You can add some state shared between all your command handlers and
-  // hooks here.
+  // configuration hooks here.
   context.somethingDifferent = 'cool';
-  return context;
-};
+  return context; // <== This is: the "context" used literally everywhere else };

 /**
  * This function is called once towards the end of the execution of
- * `configureProgram`, after all commands have been discovered but before any
+ * configureProgram, after all commands have been discovered but before any
  * have been executed, and should apply any final configurations to the yargs
  * instances that constitute the command line interface.
  */